Cortex: A Compiler for Recursive Deep Learning Models: Irregular Loops IR (ILIR)

 \subsection{Conditional Operator}

 To lower conditional checks such as the \verb+isleaf+ check in our model, we add a conditional operator to the ILIR.
-It takes two sub-graphs and a conditional check as an input and lowers down to an \verb+if+ statement.
+It takes two sub-graphs and a conditional check as inputs and is lowered to an \verb+if+ statement.
 A conditional operator would have been generated in the ILIR for our running example if the user had \emph{not} specialized the leaf check.

 More details regarding ILIR lowering as well as a few minor optimizations we do therein can be found in the appendix.